Skip to content

 President Trump is making things even more unaffordable with his tariffs, substantial cuts to social programs, and the destabilization of our economy.

-Housing, childcare, healthcare, and food costs are rising faster than our paychecks — while billionaires keep getting richer.
+Housing, healthcare, childcare, and food costs are rising faster than our paychecks while billionaires keep getting richer.

-It’s time to build an economy that works for all of us — not just the wealthy few.
+It’s time to build an economy that works for all of us not just the wealthy few.

 Because as Paul Wellstone said: We all do better when we all do better.